Mona Lisa Eyes, 2014 © Joseph Maida

 Meaningful content x meaningful form

-Convoke Salons is dedicated to fostering collaboration and nurturing relationships with artists, curators, collectors, and art institutions globally.
-Our salons are defined by their rigor, extensive research, and a commitment to facilitating dialogues with engaged audiences, while also providing artists with new opportunities.
+Convoke is dedicated to fostering collaboration and cultivating meaningful relationships with artists, curators, collectors, and art institutions around the world.
+Our salons and publications are grounded in rigor, extensive research, and a commitment to facilitating dialogue with engaged audiences—while expanding opportunities for the artists we champion.

-Our vision and commitment to our artists are guided by PONO, a core value of the aloha spirit deeply embedded in Hawaiian culture and our ethos at Convoke.
-PONO represents an authentic aspiration rather than an attainable state, encompassing balance, harmony, integrity, and a desire to improve the surrounding world.
-As we strive for harmony, virtue, excellence, and proper procedure, our guiding principle is to produce meaningful content in a meaningful form.
+Our vision is rooted in PONO, a guiding principle of the aloha spirit deeply embedded in Hawaiian culture and central to our ethos at Convoke.
+PONO is not an endpoint but an ongoing aspiration—one that embraces balance, harmony, integrity, and a desire to better the world around us.
+As we strive for virtue, excellence, and thoughtful process, our purpose is clear: to produce meaningful content in meaningful forms.

-Convoke Salons employs a humanist and collaborative approach to art, inspiring distinctive means of expression.
-Our artists are committed to improving the world through their work in partnership with the salon’s director, creating layers of reciprocity, stimulating intellectual discourse through their constructive-critical approach to art, and guiding future generations toward productive careers.
-In addition to our exhibition space, Convoke sustains its art book publishing and Isaac’s design legacy through dedicated partnerships and philanthropy.
+Convoke embraces a humanist and collaborative approach to art-making, inspiring distinctive modes of expression.
+Our artists seek to improve the world through their work, forming reciprocal relationships with the salon’s director, engaging in constructive-critical discourse, and helping guide future generations toward thoughtful and sustainable creative careers.
+Alongside our exhibition program, Convoke sustains its publishing practice and Isaac’s design legacy through strategic partnerships and philanthropic initiatives.